akashiiitcoder/cosmocloud/readme.md

 Documentation

 Please go through the comments in the code.
-Duw to time ontsraint it was not possible to add a separate documentation.
+Due to time constraints, it was not possible to add a separate documentation.

 Key optimizations:
 1. indexing on _id of product and _id of orders happen automatically which leads to fast retrieval.